Platycerium andinum 'Blake' is the only staghorn

 water.
 It's native environment averages 35 inches of rain a year

 with March the wettest month with 8.2 inches of rain.
 Some months

 get very little rain.
 It grows best on trees with rough bark like

-Platycerium andinum is one of the more difficult Platycerium to raise
+Platycerium andinum is thought to be one of the more difficult

-Roy Vail treats Pl. andinum much like P. elephantotis giving it
+Roy Vail treats P. andinum much like P. elephantotis giving it

 bright light, a rather loose moss, evenly moist, but not wet.
 P.